Alfaizkhan/flutter_native_timezone/README.md

 ## Getting Started

-Install this package and everthing good will just follow along with you.
+Install this package and everything good will just follow along with you.

 ## Features